hello-robot/stretch_tutorials/internal_state_of_stretch.md

 ---
 ```

-Additionally, if you were to type `rostopic echo /` in the terminal, then press your *Tab* key on your keyboard, you will see the list of active topics being published.
+Additionally, if you were to type `rostopic echo /` in the terminal, then press your *Tab* key on your keyboard, you will see the list of published active topics.

 A powerful tool to visualize the ROS communication is the ROS [rqt_graph package](http://wiki.ros.org/rqt_graph).
-You can see a graph of topics being communicated between nodes by typing the following.
+By typing the following, you can see a graph of topics being communicated between nodes.

 ```
 rqt_graph